Hawaii National Guardsmen receive second COVID-19 test after Inauguration deployment

 |0

-This work, Hawaii National Guardsmen receive second COVID-19 test after Inauguration deployment [Image 4 of 4], by MSgt Andrew Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hawaii National Guardsmen receive second COVID-19 test after Inauguration deployment, by MSgt Andrew Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT